Amandev02/amandev02/README.md

 ### Hi there 👋 I am Aman Raj!
 Meaw
 About me 👱🏻‍♂️

-I am a Production Engineer Graduate Undergraduate at Motilal Nehru National Institute of Technology, Allahabad I am intrested towards Software Development and working with cutting edge techs
+I am a Production Engineer Undergraduate at Motilal Nehru National Institute of Technology, Allahabad I am intrested towards Software Development and working with cutting edge techs